cloud-gov/cg-site/content/apps/discourse.md

 title: Deploying Discourse
 ---

-Discourse is a widely used Forum/Mailing List in one, and is great for nearly an knowledge management needs particularly for distributed or inter-agency communities.
+Discourse is a widely used Forum/Mailing List in one, and is great for [Knowledge Management](https://en.wikipedia.org/wiki/Knowledge_management) needs particularly for large distributed or interagency communities.

 [Learn More](http://www.discourse.org/)